Gnutella Forums

 Posts: 4

-nervous tick is on a distinguished road
+nervous tick is flying high

 Default FrostWire connection Prob.